 - There is a risk that technical problems may result in you not having the implant put in at the time of surgery.
 A second operation may therefore be needed.
 This occurs in 1 in 100 patients. - Part or the entire cataract could fall backwards onto the surface of the retina at the back of the eye during the operation.
 This would need a second operation to remove it.
-This occurs in 1 in 200 patients. - There is a risk of developing getting a severe infection in the eye which needs special treatment, and which can lead to total loss of sight.
-This occurs in 1 in 1000 patients. - There may also be problems related to the local anaesthetic injection.
+This occurs in 1 in 200 patients. - There is a risk of developing a severe infection in the eye which needs special treatment, and which can lead to total loss of sight.
+This occurs in 1 in 1000 patients.
+1 in 10 needs laser treatment at some time in the future. - There may also be problems related to the local anaesthetic injection.
 These can include a bruising around the eye and occasionally temporary problems with double vision after the operation.
-The anaesthetist will discuss the risks of the anaesthetic with you and will give you a further information leaflet about this.
+The anaesthetist will discuss the risks of the anaesthetic with you.